350 Maine is a grassroots movement dedicated to fighting for climate justice.

 Many members of Maine’s immigrant communities have fled from instability created or exacerbated by climate change.
 When considering climate change in Maine, we must provide new Mainers support so they do not face further instability due to the climate crisis.

-350 Maine has stood in solidarity with Maine’s Tribal Nations calling for, and testifying for, the State Legislature to pass a bill recognizing the Tribes’ sovereignty.
 We support the Wabanaki Alliance and have held a Maine Wabanaki REACH workshop for our staff and members in our ongoing efforts to decolonize ourselves and our organization.
-To further this work we have funded a Climate Justice Fellowship for Maine Youth for Climate Justice and created a Justice, Equity, Diversity and Inclusion (JEDI) advisory group made up of activists who are committed to bringing a justice framework to and increasing accessibility in Maine’s climate movements.
+To further our work we have funded a Climate Justice Fellowship for Maine Youth for Climate Justice and created a Justice, Equity, Diversity and Inclusion (JEDI) advisory group made up of activists who are committed to bringing a justice framework to and increasing accessibility in Maine’s climate movements.
 This group’s goal is to intentionally broaden our engagement of, and work with, diverse and marginalized communities.
-We want 350 Maine to become a more welcoming and justice oriented space with diverse membership and leadership that centers marginalized voices.
-Agendas for the JEDI meetings can be found here.
-Resources will be available here.
+We want 350 Maine to become a more welcoming and justice oriented space that centers marginalized voices in our membership and leadership.